maxzintel/kickstarter-eth/README.md

 ### Variables

-* manager - address - Address of the person who is managing the campaign.
+* manager - `address` - Address of the person who is managing the campaign.
-* minimumContribution - uint - Min donation required to be considered a contributor.
+* minimumContribution - `uint` - Min donation required to be considered a contributor.
-* approvers - address[] - List of addresses for every person who has donated.
+* approvers - `address[]` - List of addresses for every person who has donated.
   * Will change a bit over time.
-* requests - Request[] - List of requests that the manager has created.
+* requests - `Request[]` - List of requests that the manager has created.

+* Factory.deployedCampaigns - `address[]` - Addresses of all deployed campaigns.

 ### Functions